How to Pray in Arabic for Beginners

 7. The path of those upon whom You have bestowed favor, not of those who have evoked [Your] anger or of those who are astray.

-This chapter, also known as the “Opening,” is a central part of every unit of Muslim prayer.
-Ensure clarity and sincerity in your recitation, understanding its meaning and significance in the prayer.
+This chapter, known as the “Opening,” is a fundamental component of every unit of Muslim prayer.
+Ensure your recitation is clear and sincere, grasping its meaning and significance within the prayer.

 Step 5 Bowing in Reverence Ruku